EliseFC/falldetector/README.md

   - use GraphView's realtime chart to visualize the square sum of the accelerations
   - in Statistics Fragment, add total falls detected, true positive count, and false positive count, and keep them up-to-date when the database changes
   - in /statistics folder, script get-app-data.bat is added.
 It is used to fetch the app data files to the workstation PC and convert the SQLite DB to CVS format so that we can use R to analyze the accelerometer wave forms and the fall event history database
+  - validation: field test in the gym, and calculate TP, FP, TN, FN, and the related measurements.